 The first golden rule is to capture someone’s interest as soon as possible and justify your right to a conversation via a compelling and intriguing opening.
 This must also be coupled with the fundamental priority of sounding human and natural – (You MUST NOT sound like you have just spent the morning saying the same opening lines to fifty other people!)
 Think about what intrinsic value your product or service might offer and why it may be worth the person on the end of the phone having a conversation with you about it.
 Traditional telesales training teaches sales people to find a "need" as quickly as possible, but this is often misinterpreted and very commonly over cooked.
 It’s no use setting out with a mission to ask endless questions to arm yourself with a million reasons and needs to justify why someone should buy your product, without coupling this with stimulating two-way conversation in the meantime.
 With the absence of compelling dialogue, the chances are you will have long since lost someone's interest, or gained their inevitable irritation, well before you get the opportunity to turn those long list of “need-find” answers into anything relevant within your dialogue."

 As a starting point to Telephone Sales best practice, here are some key insider “Top Tips” for successful new business calling:

 ENSURE YOU USE GOOD QUALITY DATA

-Acquiring a cheap list of 2 million dodgy records from the internet may seem like a bargain at the time but the advantages will be short lived and negative beyond simply that of wasting time and effort.
-Calling dead lines, asking for out of date contact names or people who left (or died) 2 years hence will have a significantly negative impact both on the caller and, more importantly, on your business reputation.
+Acquiring a cheap list of 2 million dodgy records from the internet may seem like a bargain at the time, but the advantages will be short lived and negative in ways beyond those of wasting valuable time and effort.
+Calling dead lines, asking for out of date contact names or people who left the business 2 years hence will have a significantly negative impact both on the caller and, more importantly, on your business reputation.
 Always invest in good quality data, which has been recently called and verified.
 Otherwise you are making your mission several times more difficult before you even start!

 EXPECT MORE "NO’S" THAN "YES’S"